Players to Avoid in Every Round of Fantasy Football Drafts

 Now, without further adieu, let’s get to it.

 Ertz is a fantastic player coming off a fantastic season where he notched 116 catches, 1,163 yards and eight touchdowns.
-If he falls to the third round, I feel much better about drafting him, but the second feels too rich.
+If he falls to the fourth round somehow, I feel much better about drafting him, but the early third feels too rich.
 This was Ertz’ first season with over 1,000 yards, and he needed a 26% target share to get there.
 Given the depth in the Eagles offense at wide receiver (they added DeSean Jackson), running back, and even tight end, it feels like an uphill battle for Ertz to hit that plateau again.
-With great wideouts like Mike Evans also still available in Round 2, I’d much rather lean that way than reaching for a tight end.
+With many high-upside tight ends coming at values later in the draft, it seems foolish to invest such a high pick in a onesie (one starter per fantasy team) position.

 Henry exploded statistically late last season.
 From Week 13 on he racked up 625 yards and scored eight touchdowns, helping him finish as a top-20 back in PPR despite having just 15 receptions on the season.
 And that is exactly why I’m concerned about drafting him in the third round.
 The receiving work likely won’t be there, and there’s also no guarantee the new offensive staff will feature him as the team did late last year.
 Dion Lewis is still in the mix, and the team added wide receivers in free agency and the draft, perhaps singling a desire to have Marcus Mariota throw more.
-Henry should be a fine fantasy back this year, but Round 3 feels too costly.
+Henry should be a fine fantasy back this year, but Round 4 feels too costly in formats that award points or partial points for receptions.

 - All Premium Content